grem11n/blog/content/post/cli-go-part0.md

 ## Now, back to the current project

-When choosing what to do here, I used the same ideas that ThePrimeagen revealed in his video on pet projects.

-{{< youtube KjjjQSSbhfU >}}

 Here are the top three features of a good pet project in my opinion:
 - Improve skills relevant to your career or be an opportunity to learn those.
 It doesn’t make sense to build a React application if you have no intentions to move to Web development.
 - Do not non-overwhelm yourself.
 [Feature creep](https://en.wikipedia.org/wiki/Feature_creep) kills even commercial products.
 Let’s be honest with ourselves: it doesn’t make sense to start a new OS unless you have strong motivation to finish it.
 Otherwise, this would become yet another semi-finished abandoned project on GitHub.